Getting Started in Vending · · 24 min read

 4. And here’s a tip: request extras.
 It’s totally okay to ask for things like spare parts or an initial stock of the equipment.
 These little extras can boost the overall value of your purchase without breaking the bank.

-Successful negotiation can lead to a better price and terms that fit your budget, making your investment in cheap vending machines even more rewarding.
+Successful negotiation can lead to a better price and terms that fit your budget, making your even more rewarding.

 Follow the arrows from the starting point through each step in the negotiation process.
 Each box represents a key action you should take to ensure you get the best deal possible.